How Much Does It Cost to Rent a Storage Unit?

 A 10’ by 20’ storage unit is the size of a large one-car garage.
 Here’s when you need to rent a storage unit this large:

-You have to store several appliances, an entertainment center, or dining room set
+- You have to store several appliances, an entertainment center, or a dining room set

 2. Where does your storage unit need to be?

 How much it costs to rent a storage unit is determined by more than just size.
-Geographical location also has a big impact on how much it costs to rent a storage unit.
+Geographical location also significantly impacts how much it costs to rent a storage unit.
 For example, a unit that costs $30 a month in suburban Pennsylvania could cost double or even triple in downtown Philadelphia.

-If you’re storing your belongings for several months while you travel overseas or transition between homes, you could save hundreds of dollars by choosing a storage provider further outside a major city.
-However, if you need to regularly access what you’re storing, you may need to go with a more expensive, convenient option within your city or town.
+If you’re storing your belongings for several months while you travel overseas or transition between homes, you could save hundreds of dollars by choosing a storage provider farther away from a major city.
+However, if you need to access what you’re storing regularly, you may need to go with a more expensive, convenient option within your city or town.
 Ultimately, just be sure to compare prices in your area and choose the best option for your needs and budget.

 3. Does your storage unit need to be climate controlled?

 When determining how much it will cost to rent a storage unit, you must consider if you need a climate-controlled unit.
-Climate and humidity-control features typically keep a storage unit at temperatures above freezing and below 90 degrees, and at a humidity of about 55%.
-This protects items that are at risk of mildew, mold, corrosion, or rust.
+Climate and humidity-control features typically keep a storage unit at temperatures above freezing and below 90 degrees and at a humidity of about 45% to 50%.
+This protects items at risk of mildew, mold, corrosion, or rust.

-Before deciding to go with a climate-controlled storage unit, be aware that this feature usually comes at a 30-50% premium.
-That means if it costs $50 a month to rent a regular storage unit, a climate-controlled unit would be closer to $65-$75 per month.
-If you’re renting storage long term, this additional cost could add up quickly.
+Before choosing a climate-controlled storage unit, be aware that this feature usually comes at a 20-50% premium.
+That means if it costs $50 a month to rent a regular storage unit, a climate-controlled unit would be closer to $60-$75 per month.
+If you’re renting storage long-term, this additional cost could add up quickly.

 4. How long do you need to rent a storage unit?